 Will the media be interested in my case?

-It is not always possible to know what level of media attention a case will attract.
+It is not always possible to predict the level of media interest in a case.

 Will the media contact me?